 The Development Policy Institute (DPI), a Kyrgyz NGO with a track record in community-driven development, received a grant from the GPSA to ensure that community needs are accounted for in local budgeting processes.
-A key aim of the grant is to enable VHCs to sustainably influence and monitor budgets for services related to broader health determinants.
-This will be done by implementing three components that are geared towards: 1) building the capacity of VHCs and AVCH to identify health priorities, engage with LSGs, and effectively participate in budget processes; 2) collecting information on health priorities to inform planning and budget allocation; and 3) providing technical assistance to LSGs in the use of social accountability tools to monitor budgets and improve service delivery.
+A key aim of the grant was to enable VHCs to sustainably influence and monitor budgets for services related to broader health determinants.
+It implemented three components, geared towards: 1) building the capacity of VHCs and AVCH to identify health priorities, engage with LSGs, and effectively participate in local budget processes; 2) collecting information from communities on health priorities to inform planning and budget allocation; and 3) providing technical assistance to LSGs in the use of social accountability tools to monitor budgets and improve service delivery.

-The Project has provided technical assistance and capital to achieve important milestones and results:
+The Project has achieved the following important milestones and results:

 This Kyrgyz Project continues to provide lessons which stem from its design, implementation, and outcomes:

-The The original design of this grant benefitted from lessons learned from DPI’s previous work on the importance of working within existing structures rather than creating new ones, and ensuring that project activities translate into tangible action plans and policies.
+- The original design of this grant benefited from lessons learned from DPI’s previous work on the importance of working within existing structures rather than creating new ones and ensuring that project activities translate into tangible action plans and policies.

 To learn more about the Project, check out the following links: